New Bern in Craven County, North Carolina — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Science & Medicine.
 In addition, it is included in the North Carolina Division of Archives and History series list.
 A significant historical year for this entry is 1898.

 Location.
 35° 6.408′ N, 77° 2.393′ W. Marker is in New Bern, North Carolina, in Craven County.
-Marker is at the intersection of Pollock Street and Middle Street, on the right when traveling east on Pollock Street.
+It is at the intersection of Pollock Street and Middle Street, on the right when traveling east on Pollock Street.
 Touch for map.
 Marker is in this post office area: New Bern NC 28560, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Birthplace of Pepsi-Cola (here, next to this marker); Lady Blessington Cannon (a few steps from this marker); First House of Worship of Colonial Craven Parish (a few steps from this marker); George E. Badger (about 500 feet away, measured in a direct line); Bayard v.
+At least 8 other markers are within walking distance of this marker: Birthplace of Pepsi-Cola (here, next to this marker); Lady Blessington Cannon (a few steps from this marker); First House of Worship of Colonial Craven Parish (a few steps from this marker); George E. Badger (about 500 feet away, measured in a direct line); Bayard v.
 Singleton (about 600 feet away); Bayard vs Singleton (about 600 feet away); First Printing Press In N.C. (about 600 feet away); Christ Church (about 700 feet away).
 Touch for a list and map of all markers in New Bern.

 Credits.
-This page was last revised on June 21, 2021.
+This page was last revised on June 16, 2024.
 It was originally submitted on October 21, 2009, by Kevin W. of Stafford, Virginia.
-This page has been viewed 2,983 times since then and 41 times this year.
-Photos: 1, 2. submitted on October 22, 2009, by Kevin W. of Stafford, Virginia.
+This page has been viewed 3,423 times since then and 35 times this year.
+Photos: 1. submitted on October 22, 2009, by Kevin W. of Stafford, Virginia.
+2. submitted on February 29, 2024, by Larry Gertner of New York, New York.
+3. submitted on October 22, 2009, by Kevin W. of Stafford, Virginia.